Everything you want to know about permanent hair removal

 - Skin infections: Do not treat areas with active infections, such as wounds, pimples, or abscesses.

-- Eczema or psoriasis: Avoid treatments on active areas of eczema or psoriasis, as these areas are extra sensitive.
+- Eczema or psoriasis: Avoid treatments on active patches of eczema or psoriasis, as these areas are extra sensitive.

-Photosensitizing medications: Medications such as antibiotics, retinoids (e.g., Roaccutane), and certain anti-acne medications can make the skin more sensitive to light.
+- Photosensitizing medications: Medications such as antibiotics, retinoids (for example, Roaccutane), and certain anti-acne products can make the skin more sensitive to light.
 Wait at least 6 months after stopping Roaccutane before starting laser treatment.

-- Blood thinners: Always consult a doctor if you are taking blood thinners, as the skin may be more sensitive to bruising.
+- Blood thinners: Always consult a doctor if you are taking blood thinners, as the skin may be more prone to bruising.

-4. Recent sunbathing or use of a tanning bed
+4. Recent sunbathing or use of a sunbed

-Laser treatments should not be performed on skin that has recently been exposed to the sun or a tanning bed (less than two weeks).
-Tanned skin is more susceptible to side effects, such as sunburn or pigment spots.
+Laser treatments must not be performed on skin that has been recently (less than 2 weeks) exposed to the sun or a tanning bed.
+Tanned skin is more susceptible to side effects, such as sunburn or pigmentation spots.

-Laser hair removal cannot be performed over tattoos or permanent makeup, as the laser can affect the pigment and cause damage.
+Laser hair removal cannot be performed over tattoos or permanent makeup, because the laser can affect the pigment and cause damage.

 6. Hormonal disorders

-Conditions like polycystic ovary syndrome (PCOS) or other hormonal fluctuations can affect hair growth.
-Laser hair removal can still be effective in these cases, but more sessions are often necessary.
+Conditions such as polycystic ovary syndrome (PCOS) or other hormonal fluctuations can affect hair growth.
+Laser hair removal can still be effective in these cases, but more sessions are often required.

 7. Active cold sore (herpes simplex)

 Laser hair removal can worsen a cold sore if performed on the face or lips.
-Wait until the cold sore has completely healed.
+Wait until the cold sore is completely healed.

 8. Cancer or radiation

-People who are being treated for cancer or have recently undergone radiation therapy should not undergo laser treatment.
+Individuals undergoing cancer treatment or who have recently undergone radiation therapy should preferably not undergo laser treatment.
 Always discuss this with a doctor.

 9. Hypersensitivity or allergies

-If you are hypersensitive to light (for example due to a medical condition such as lupus), laser treatment may be risky.
+If you are hypersensitive to light (for example, due to a medical condition such as lupus), laser treatment can be risky.

 10. Implants or metals in the body